sopra-fs24-group-19/server-group19/README.md

 - **Enhanced Task Filtering**: Incorporate additional filtering systems to improve task search capabilities.
 As the number of tasks grows with the increase in users, effective filtering becomes essential.
 Implementing a search bar that allows filtering by keywords could fulfill this requirement, making it easier for users to find relevant tasks.

+### Conclusion

+Helping Hands is more than just an app; it’s a movement to rekindle the sense of community and solidarity that seems to have faded in our modern world.
+Join us in making neighborhoods friendlier and more supportive places to live.
+Together, we can make a difference, one helping hand at a time.

 ## Authors and Acknowledgement